Lattice structure for orientations of graphs: Statement of results.

 Assume that every edge of $G$ belongs to some $d$-factors but not to others.
 Note that if this is not true, the $d$-factors of $G$ are in 1-to-1 correspondence with the $d'$-factors of some subgraph $G'$, where every edge of $G'$ belongs to some $d'$-factors but not to others.
 Thus, we are not losing any generality in making the assumption.

 Color the vertices of $G$ alternately black and white.
 An {\bf elementary cycle} in $G$ is a simple cycle that encircles a single face.
 An {\bf alternating cycle} in $G$ relative to a $d$-factor $M$ is an elementary cycle in $G$ in which the edges alternately belong to $M$ and $M^c$.
 Call the cycle {\bf positive} if the edges in the cycle, when directed from black vertices to white vertices, circle the face in a counterclockwise direction, and {\bf negative} if they circle in a clockwise direction.
+(A cycle need not be positive or negative.)
 A {\bf face twist} is the operation of removing from a $d$-factor some edges that form an alternating cycle around a face and inserting the complementary edges.
 More specifically, {\bf twisting down} is the operation that converts a positive alternating cycle into a negative alternating cycle around the same face, and {\bf twisting up} is its inverse.
 Note that twisting converts a $d$-factor into another $d$-factor.
 Figure 4 shows the three 1-factors of a particular graph, in which the faces having positive or negative alternating cycles are marked $+$ or $-$, respectively; an arrow from a 1-factor $M$ to a 1-factor $N$ expresses the fact that $N$ can be obtained from $M$ by twisting down a positive alternating cycle.

-The following consequence of Theorem 1, proved in section 3, gives us a lattice structure for the set of $d$-factors of $G$.
+The following consequence of Theorem \ref{thm1}, proved in Section 3, gives us a lattice structure for the set of $d$-factors of $G$.

-Theorem 2: Let $\cM$ be the (non-empty) set of $d$-factors of a finite graph $G$ in $S^2$.
-If we say that one $d$-factor $M$ covers another $d$-factor $N$ exactly when $N$ is obtained from $M$ by twisting down at a face other than $f^*$, then the covering relation makes $\cM$ into a poset that is a distributive lattice.
+\begin{theorem} Let $\cM$ be the (non-empty) set of $d$-factors of a finite graph $G$ drawn on the sphere.
+If we say that one $d$-factor $M$ covers another $d$-factor $N$ exactly when $N$ is obtained from $M$ by twisting down at a face other than $f^*$, then the covering relation makes $\cM$ into a distributive lattice. \end{theorem}

-Lastly, let $G$ be a connected graph in $S^2$ with a special face $f^*$.
+Lastly, let $G$ be a connected graph drawn on the sphere with a special face $f^*$.
 Let $v^*$ be a vertex of $G$ on the boundary of the face $f^*$.
-A {\bf spanning tree} of $G$ is a collection $T$ of edges of $G$ such that for any two vertices $v,w$ of $G$ there is a unique simple path between $v$ and $w$ using edges of $T$.
+A {\bf spanning tree} of $G$ is a collection $T$ of edges of $G$ such that, for any two vertices $v,w$ of $G$, there is a unique simple path between $v$ and $w$ using edges of $T$.